Open Source database developer MariaDB picks up $27M from the EIB

 Ex-CEO of Just Eat joins VC firm 83North as General Partner

-As open source database architecture continues to grow in popularity, one of the bigger developers in the area has picked up some funding in an attempt to better target the opportunity.
+As open source database architecture continues to grow in popularity, one of the bigger developers in the area has picked up some funding to target the opportunity.

 MariaDB Corporation, the company that develops solutions and contributes to the open-source SQL fork managed by the MariaDB Foundation, today announced that it has raised €25 million ($27 million) from the European Investment Bank (EIB), money that it plans to use to build out its sales team and more products for the platform, which today include the MariaDB Server, the MaxScale database proxy, the ColumnStore distributed data storage engine; and services like technical support, training and more.